 Apply moisturizers right away after bathing or showering.
 The American Academy of Dermatology recommends using a product that contains petroleum jelly or lanolin.

 Don't use harsh soaps, detergents, or perfumes.
 These tend to dry the skin.
 Mild moisturizing cleansers or body washes for dry skin are better.

-Use soaps and laundry detergents that don't contain dyes or perfumes and that are labelled as "hypoallergenic"
+Use fragrance-free soaps and laundry detergents that don't contain dyes or perfumes and that are labelled as "hypoallergenic."

 Apply a salicylic acid solution or creams for thick, scaly skin.
 This removes the top layer of skin.
 But these may irritate other skin areas.

 Use a moisturizer that prevents the loss of moisture into the air.
 Ointments that are greasy are the best, but you may prefer creams.

 Try cortisone creams.
 They may help dry, itchy skin.

 Try using a humidifier in your home.
 If dry skin isn’t helped with these treatments, your healthcare provider may prescribe a prescription medicine to apply to your skin.

 Call your healthcare provider if:

 The itching and dryness are so bad you can't sleep